-Behavioral Sleep Medicine

-Supervision: Brant Hasler, PhD, DBSM
+Behavioral Sleep Medicine Supervision: Brant Hasler, PhD, DBSM

 The goals of this rotation are (1) to provide exposure to the common adult sleep disorders seen in clinical practice; (2) to teach the basic clinical assessment of patients presenting with sleep symptoms; and (3) to introduce the principles and basic techniques of behavioral treatment for sleep disorders, particularly focusing on insomnia.
-In addition to insomnia, interns will likely gain exposure to the assessment and treatment of circadian rhythm sleep disorders and parasomnias such as nightmare disorder.
-Although the rotation primarily focuses on sleep complaints, mental and physical health comorbidities are typical, and adjunctive interventions (e.g., relaxation exercises) are included as appropriate.
+In addition to insomnia, interns will likely gain exposure to the assessment and treatment of circadian rhythm sleep-wake disorders and parasomnias such as nightmare disorder.
+Although the rotation primarily focuses on sleep complaints, mental and physical health comorbidities are typical, and adjunctive interventions (e.g., relaxation exercises, behavioral activation) are included as appropriate.
 This rotation primarily occurs at the WPH site of the UPMC Sleep Medicine Center, although some portion of the clinical contact will occur via telehealth.
 Interns selecting this rotation will first shadow Dr. Hasler to gain familiarity with evaluation procedures and behavioral interventions.
 Interns will progress towards independence as they increasingly take over the initial assessments, interventions, and follow-up interviews under live supervision.
 The rotation is scheduled on Thursdays and is available as a 3- or 6- month stint.
 Interns who select a 6-month stint will have greater opportunities for conducting independent intake assessments and for developing proficiency in case conceptualization and in delivering behavioral interventions.
-For motivated interns whose schedules permit, a secondary goal is to introduce the basics of polysomnography (PSG) in the assessment of sleep disorder patients.
-Weekly PSG "reading sessions" (currently virtual sessions on Monday mornings at 8 am) help to establish familiarity with physiological assessment of sleep patients.
-Finally, for trainees interested in eventually earning their Diplomate in Behavioral Sleep Medicine (DBSM) certification who continue on as postdocs in Pittsburgh, the clinical hours on this rotation can count towards their total requirement.
+Finally, for trainees interested in eventually earning their Diplomate in Behavioral Sleep Medicine (DBSM) certification who continue as postdocs in Pittsburgh, the clinical hours on this rotation can count towards their total requirement.